psons/tlog/docs/Tlog User Documentation.md

+Status:  This is aspirational user documentation that has parts that are not yet implemented.
+Development stories will be created to push toward functionality as described here

 #General Purpose and Objective
 ##TaskLog is a to do list manager that helps you get tasks done to help you accomplish your goals.